gorpipe/gor/CONTRIBUTING.md

 - Attach file `gor-scripts-1.1.0-dist.zip` by dragging it to the "Attach binaries" box
 - After uplading the binaries is complete, press the "Publish release" button

-Make sure to update the release version as approriate.
+Make sure to update the release version as appropriate.

 ### Create a Release of GOR Services